aindilis/free-life-planner/README.md

 Emacs, Perl and Prolog (with APIs to other systems).
 FLP applies this directly towards helping users in their day-to-day lives.
-It contains a large collection of things like planners and game-playing programs (such as AlphaZero), and applies them to common problems such as finances, meal-planning, transportation, health care, etc.
+It contains a large collection of things like planners and game-playing programs (similar to AlphaZero), and applies them to common problems such as finances, meal-planning, transportation, health care, etc.

 FLP is similar to a personal planner, a personal information manager,